nils-soderman/motionbuilder-inbetweener/README.md

-# ⚠️ This repository has moved to CodeBerg
+# ⚠️ This repository has moved to Codeberg

 **This project is now maintained at: https://codeberg.org/nils-soderman/motionbuilder-inbetweener**